briandinh1/Endless-Platformer/README.txt

 Created in Unity with C# scripts.
-Code is found in Platformer/Assets/Scripts To play on Windows / Linux / Mac, there is the Platformer.exe standalone To play on Android, there is the Platformer.apk app
+Code is found in Platformer/Assets/Scripts To play on Windows / Linux / Mac, there is the Platformer.exe standalone, but need to download the .dll, mono, platformer data
+To play on Android, there is the Platformer.apk app

 Free Art Assets from http://www.kenney.nl/assets/platformer-pack-redux